root-project/web/install/nightlies.md

 > **Disclaimer**
 >
-> The usual nightly restrictions apply: a build might have failed, a build might be unavailble for a particular configuration, features might be missing are not yet in release quality.
+> The usual nightly restrictions apply: a build might have failed, a build might be unavailble for a particular configuration, features might be missing or not yet in release quality.

 ## Where to find nightly builds: